 Because it has a very high water content (96%), cucumber is great for weight loss.
-There are only 20 calories per each 100 gram serving.
-Cucumber is great for fighting obesity, and it also helps detox the body and eliminate any swelling.
+There are only 20 calories per each 100-gram serving.
+Along with being good at fighting obesity, it also helps detox the body and reduce swelling.

 The properties of ginger

-Ginger has exceptional anti-inflammatory properties that are widely used in traditional Chinese medicine.
-It helps fight various disorders like arthritis, problems with digestion, and respiratory issues.
-Because it has a slightly spicy flavor, it’s a good idea to consume ginger in moderation, accompanied by other foods or ingredients.
+Ginger has exceptional anti-inflammatory properties that make it a common ingredient in traditional Chinese medicine.
+It helps fight things like arthritis, problems with digestion, and respiratory issues.
+Because of its spicy flavor, it’s best to have ginger in moderation, with other foods or ingredients.

 The properties of mint

-There are many medicinal properties of this amazing and aromatic plant.
+This amazing, aromatic plant has many medicinal properties.
 Mint acts as an antispasmodic agent in the digestive tract.
-It helps relieve pain as an analgesic, reduces inflammation in the skin and mucus membranes, and cleans the respiratory system.
+It works as a painkiller, reduces inflammation in the skin and mucus membranes, and cleans the respiratory system.

-Mint also has very relaxing effects when consumed in a tea or smoothie.
-This can improve the quality of your sleep and increase your sense of calmness.
-It prevents stress, ameliorates flatulence, relaxes the muscles, and helps protect the lining of the stomach.
-Mint is wonderful for people who have problems with digestion, for example.The ascorbic acid contained in mint facilitates the expulsion of mucus, because mint is a potent decongestant.
-If you have a fever mint will elevate your perspiration to lower it.
-It’s also used in patients who have asthma or even just a cold, diarrhea, or gas – in addition to Crohn’s disease (because it reduces irritation in the intestines).
-Mint also reduces vomiting and abdominal cramps, improves circulation, and prevents halitosis (or bad breath).
+Mint also has very relaxing effects when you put it in a tea or smoothie.
+This can improve the quality of your sleep and increase your feeling of calm.
+It prevents stress, relieves flatulence, relaxes the muscles, and helps protect the stomach lining.
+So, mint is wonderful for people who have problems with digestion, among other things.The ascorbic acid in mint helps get rid of mucus, which is why mint is such a strong decongestant.
+If you have a fever, mint will get you to sweat more to bring it down.

 Properties of lemon

-Lemon is one of the fruits with the highest content of vitamin C, making it an essential ingredient for people who have a cold or the flu, or just to prevent getting sick because it strengthens the immune system.
-In addition to providing lots of vitamins, lemon also helps eliminate toxins from the body and is a powerful antiseptic.
+Lemon is one of the fruits with the highest content of vitamin C, making it an essential ingredient for people who have a cold or flu, or just to prevent getting sick, because it strengthens the immune system.
+Along with providing lots of vitamins, lemon also helps eliminate toxins from the body and is a powerful antiseptic.

-It’s a good idea to suck on a lemon when you lose your voice or have pneumonia, bronchitis, the flu, or even asthma.
-It helps soothe the capillaries and blood vessels responsible for your discomfort, and your wounds will begin to heal from the inside.
+It’s good to suck on a lemon when you lose your voice or have pneumonia, bronchitis, the flu, or even asthma.
+It helps soothe the capillaries and blood vessels responsible for your discomfort, and your wounds will start to heal from within.
 It can also help treat high blood pressure.

-Lemon also helps fight fevers, improves diabetes, and helps return liver, stomach, and bladder function to normal after a disease.
-It can prevent the formation of kidney stones and help dissolve those that might already be present in the kidneys or the bladder.
+Lemon also helps fight fevers, improves diabetes symptoms, and can help return liver, stomach, and bladder function to normal after an illness.
+It can prevent kidney stones and help dissolve any that are already in your kidneys or bladder.

-Lemon isn’t recommended for certain people, however.
-Those who suffer from anemia, rickets, inflammation of the gums, lots of cavities, mouth or throat sores, insomnia, acidosis, chronic constipation, or nerve damage should avoid this fruit.
+Lemon isn’t perfect for everyone, though.
+Anyone who has issues including anemia, rickets, gum inflammation, lots of cavities, mouth or throat sores, insomnia, acidosis, chronic constipation, or nerve damage, should avoid this fruit.

-Now you know that this lemonade made with cucumber, ginger, and mint is incredibly beneficial to your health.
+Now you know that this cucumber, ginger, and mint lemonade is incredibly beneficial to your health.
 Aside from being a delicious and refreshing drink for a hot summer’s day, it’s hydrating and provides a healthy alternative for people who don’t enjoy drinking “plain” water during their day.